brettz9/webappfind/executable-builder/README.md

 file's extension or, if present, a `filetypes.json` file in the same directory as the file).
 -->

+Executable Builder also lets websites silently advertise their support for handling certain file extensions and/or content types and the user can, at their discretion, import that info and even set the web app to open local files of that type by default (or just be available within "Open With...").

 For any WebAppFind executable, one may choose the level of privilege by which the web app may act on the supplied file (e.g., "view" or "edit").